 That is what's driving everyone crazy.

-And so certainly Devin is right.
+And so certainly, Devin is right.

-If they're not going to give us the information, um then we should pursue contempt against both of them.
+If they're not going to give us the information, then we should pursue contempt against both of them.

-But explain the slow walking, explain the ridiculously high level of redactions, how many times they claim national security, and it's been proven it was not a national security reason for the redaction, and the outright just denial and refusal to hand over to Congress what constitutionally you have the authority to see because of checks and balances and coequal branches of of power and congressional oversight.
+And the outright just denial and refusal to hand over to Congress what constitutionally you have the authority to see because of checks and balances and co-equal branches of power and congressional oversight.

 No, you gave the best example.

-That they that it was a no, you can't see the Comey memos.
+It was, no, you can't see the Comey memos.

-They they they they held that up, they slow walked that.
+They slow walked that.

-It was like pulling teeth, and finally when we see him, uh the there was really nothing classified there.
+And finally, when we see him, there was really nothing classified there.

 So that's how they operate.